makersacademy/bowling-challenge/README.md

 Bowling Challenge
 =================
 ## How to use
+`git clone git@github.com:chrisjgilbert/bowling-challenge.git`
-`open SpecRunner.html` to view the tests
+`open SpecRunner.html` to view the tests.
+If you want to fill in your scores...
 ```
 game = new Game();
 game.roll(4);